Professional Title: Core Process Psychotherapy (Humanistic, Integrative, Transpersonal and Psycho-spiritual Psychotherapy)

 "The voyage of discovery lies not in finding new landscapes, but in having new eyes".
 Marcel Proust

-I am a Core Process Psychotherapist in private practice in Brighton and have worked in a North London charity organisation at St Catherine's Hospice in West Sussex.
+I am a Core Process Psychotherapist working in private practice in Brighton and have previously worked in a North London charity organisation and at St Catherine's Hospice in West Sussex.
 I also have over 15 years experience working in clinical private practice as a Biodynamic Craniosacral and Clinical Sports and Therapeutic Massage Therapist.

 I use a gentle approach to psychotherapy that explores the possibility of change through the body and the mind.
 I also offer a warm, respectful and spacious environment that welcomes all that you bring to each session.